lochness-labs/facebook-ingestion/README.md

 ### Environments setup

-The `facebook-ingest/env/` contains the environment configuration files, one for each of your AWS environments.
+The `facebook-ingest/env/` directory contains the environment configuration files, one for each of your AWS environments.

 The name of the files corresponds to the environment names.
 For example: substitute `example_enviroment.yml` with `dev.yml` for a development environment.